temporalio/documentation/blog/2021-09-20-temporal-transparency-update-12.md

 We've landed on a consistent pace for our Meetup events and the format and content improves with each session.
 In the last few sessions, we've been fortunate enough to have members of our community present alongside our team members.
 This makes us super happy as we see Meetups as a platform for the community more than for our company.
 If you have any interest in presenting something Temporal related at a future meetup, please reach out (ryland@temporal.io, swyx@temporal.io).

-If you haven't already signed up, [here is the Luma link](https://lu.ma/temporal) that will keep you updated for each of these monthly events.
+If you haven't already signed up, [here is the Luma link](http://temporal.io/meetup) that will keep you updated for each of these monthly events.
+Worry not, if you miss a session they can be watched later on our Youtube channel.
+Here is a [link to the playlist](https://www.youtube.com/watch?v=gWjtjRavqWU&list=PLl9kRkvFJrlSM-s-s-8WbgjN-R3Y4L7WG).

 We have a session next Tuesday 09/28/2021 at 9am PST.
 For those of you who are eagerly waiting, here is a sneak peak of the agenda (subject to change):

 1. Talk about Server Workflow Spec and Temporal.
 This session will be especially great for those who can't watch the Kubecon talk Tiho gives.
 2. An update on the NodeJS SDK and the outline for our release plans.